-- Classroom rules will be displayed in classrooms. - Some children who exhibit poor behaviour may have their own personal behaviour plan. - The school will work with the child's parents/carers to help modify unacceptable behaviour through approaches that are applied consistently at home and school. - Parents may, in certain cases, come in for a regular weekly or daily talk with the class teacher to discuss any problems.
+- o Classroom rules will be displayed in classrooms and doors to the playgrounds. - o Some children who exhibit poor behaviour may have their own personal behaviour plan. - The school will work with the child's parents/carers to help modify unacceptable behaviour through approaches that are applied consistently at home and school. - O Parents may, in certain cases, come in for a regular weekly or daily talk with the class teacher to discuss any problems.